︎ ︎ ︎

 Link to Video

 Drawing from the physical act of rubber tapping, Turbine Tropics transforms this gesture into an abstract, infinite spiral.
 This spiral, reminiscent of the distinct patterns left by rubber tapping and the design of industrial drill bits, symbolise the dynamics of environmental degradation and regeneration, foregrounding the profound effects of resource extraction on local ecosystems.
 The installation incorporates collapsible storage crates as a framing device, reinforcing themes of mobility, transition, and liminality.
-Historically tied to colonial trade networks, these crates facilitate a comparative analysis between traditional plantation extraction and contemporary digital data extraction practices, revealing shared mechanisms of commodification.
-Both processes convert complex entities - land, labour, and data - into measurable commodities, perpetuating systemic cycles of exploitation across multiple contexts.
+Rooted in the logistics of colonial trade, these crates serve as a conduit for comparing historical modes of plantation extraction with contemporary forms of digital data mining.
+In both systems, complex entities—land, labour, information—are abstracted into measurable units, revealing the persistent logics of commodification that sustain extractive economies across time and territory.

 Graphic Design: Studio Darius Ou